Does the meat you use in your recipes meet animal welfare standards?

 At Higgidy, this is an issue that we’re taking very seriously and you can find out a little more about the steps we’re taking as a business to combat this, below.

 Is the palm oil you use sustainable?

 Yes.
 We’re an approved member of the Roundtable on Sustainable Palm Oil, also known as the RSPO (www.rspo.org/).
 This means we’re frequently audited to make sure all the palm oil we use is certified 100% sustainable - produced in a socially and environmentally responsible way.

-Most of the palm oil that we use also comes from a certified segregated supply chain, meaning that it doesn’t get mixed with uncertified oils throughout the process.
+All of the palm oil that we use also comes from a certified segregated supply chain, meaning that it doesn’t get mixed with un-certified oils throughout the process.

 Using ethically sourced, sustainable materials and ingredients is hugely important to us at Higgidy.
 We’re always busy reviewing our processes and suppliers to ensure that we’re maintaining the best possible approaches for us as a business and for you, our consumers.

 You can find out more about the different supply chains and the sourcing process, here: www.rspo.org/certification/supply-chains.

 We’re confident that using 100% sustainable palm oil is the best route for Higgidy at this moment in time.